For experienced women coaches, consultants, and service pros who know they’re good at what they do

 The place I’d tell you to start

-The women I talk to don’t just want more clients, they feel like the people they could help aren’t finding them.
+The women I work with don’t just want more clients, they feel like the people they could help aren’t finding them.

 When you find yourself drowning in marketing advice, the problem usually isn’t that you need more of it.
-It’s that you haven’t yet found the one sentence that makes everything else make sense.
+The problem is that you haven’t yet found the words that let the right clients recognize themselves in your writing.
+That’s the job the One-Sentence Value Guide does.
+It’s not another formula to follow.
+It’s the one sentence that makes the right people stop and say that’s me.

 “She takes the frustrated and overwhelmed and guides them to find the right audience, create response-provoking messaging and finally get the desired traction – even amid today’s complex environment of platforms, methods and madness.”